-Costs recoverable from future billings decreased \$14.8 million, all of which resulted from current operations.
+Costs recoverable from future billings decreased \$14.8 million, all of which resulted from current operations of the 2006 projects.

 The Corporation's regulatory asset is the unamortized debt expense relating to the gas projects, which decreased \$1.2 million, all of which resulted from current operations.